Funding: One Name, Several Meanings

 A title that accurately reflects the nature of the project

-The stories behind these projects are filled with the origins of the crowdfunding campaigns and the reasons why they must succeed.
-As I read through them, I feel a surge of desire to contribute—thinking to myself, “Even though I was born a human and can’t possibly leave my name in everyone’s hearts, I’ll proudly leave my nickname in the supporter section.”
+The stories behind these projects are filled with the origins of the crowdfunding campaigns and the reasons why they simply must succeed.
+As I read through them, I feel an overwhelming urge to contribute—thinking to myself, “Even though I was born a mere human and can’t possibly leave my name in everyone’s hearts, I’ll proudly leave my nickname in the supporter section.”

 Back this project